BoldingBruggeman/eat/tests/2d/README.md

 Note that both the observation and model programs must be executed.

-This will produce 19 _true\_????.dat_ files and 17 _obs\_????.dat_ files.
+This will produce 19 _true\_??????????????.dat_ files and 17 _obs\_??????????????.dat_ files.
 Note - as the observation files are generated randomly this will **not** be the observations used by the assimilation done below.

 To do the full assimilation the command below must be executed: